RY - Recreate Yourself

 WHAT DOES GHD DO?

-GHD hair is going to extreme efforts to prevent counterfeits from reaching consumers.
+GHD Hair is going to extreme efforts to prevent counterfeits from reaching consumers.
 These efforts include numerous court proceeding, customs seizures, police investigations and many investigations into non authorized websites.
 A list of known counterfeit sites is listed on the official GHD site www.ghdhair.com.

 WHAT CAN YOU DO?